core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   This element specifies a CRI {{I-D.ietf-core-href}}, of which both 'scheme' and 'authority' are given, while 'path', 'query', and 'fragment' are not given.

   Consistent with {{Section 5.1.1 of I-D.ietf-core-href}}, the CRI scheme is given as a negative integer 'scheme-id'.
 In particular, a 'scheme-id' with value ID denotes the CRI scheme that has CRI scheme number equal to (-1 - ID).
-The latter identifies the corresponding URI scheme, per the associated entry in the "CRI Scheme Numbers" registry defined in {{Section 11.1 of I-D.ietf-core-href}}.
+The latter identifies the corresponding registered URI scheme, per the associated entry in the "Uniform Resource Identifier (URI) Schemes" registry defined in {{RFC7595}} and updated in {{Section 11.1 of I-D.ietf-core-href}}.

   The combination of URI scheme and 'authority' component determines the CoAP transport used to distribute multicast notifications for the group observation.
 Note that: